Passive Design

 Insulation options include:

-• application of an insulating plaster or an EIFS cladding system externally
+• application of an EIFS cladding system externally

 By applying the insulation externally, the benefit of the thermal mass walls is maintained.